-Our Top Tips on How to Market to The NHS in 2024
+Our Top Tips on How to Market to the NHS in 2024

 The sheer size and scope of the NHS provide diverse and exciting opportunities for private sector suppliers of goods and services.
 In 2022/23, the Department of Health and Social Care’s budget amounted to an incredible £181.7 billion.
 Figures from 2021/22 reveal that £32.1bn was spent on procurement alone.